-Although upgrading to Windows 10 has many number of benefits, it is quite possible that you might want to go back to your previous version of OS like Windows 7, Windows 8 and Windows 8.1.
-Some users find it very hard to adopt new Windows 10 or some of the applications might be not compatible with the new OS.
-You could have unexpectedly lost the data because of system upgrade which could have also resulted in corrupt settings.
+Although upgrading to Windows 10 has many benefits, it is quite possible that you might want to go back to your previous version of OS like Windows 7, Windows 8 and Windows 8.1.
+Some users find it very hard to adopt the new Windows 10 or some of the applications might be not compatible with the new OS.
+You could have unexpectedly lost the data because of a system upgrade which could have also resulted in corrupt settings.
 For all these uncertainties – a new freeware called EaseUS System GoBack Free can help you!
 This tool creates an image of your old OS, which is used if you decide to roll back and downgrade from Windows 10.

 EaseUS System GoBack Free

 EaseUS which is well known for its data recovery and backup software has released EaseUS System GoBack Free, that allows Windows users to safely downgrade from Windows 10 operating system to Windows 8.1 or Windows 7.
-If you are encountering any problems after installing the update, by using this software you could back up system and recover.
+If you are encountering any problems after installing the update, by using this software you could back up the system and recover.

 Features of EaseUS System GoBack Free